 What happens if you overstay your visa in Sri Lanka?

-Basically, an ETA for Sri Lanka has a validity of 6 months from the issued date and allows the duration of stay for a maximum of 30 days for tourism or business purposes.
+Basically, an e-Visa for Sri Lanka has a validity of 6 months from the issued date and allows the duration of stay for a maximum of 30 days for tourism or business purposes.
 So if you intend to remain present in this country for over 30 days, you will overstay your visa in Sri Lanka.
 In that case, you should prepare to extend your visa.

-Therefore, make sure that you do not overstay your Sri Lanka visa when visiting Sri Lanka, and remember to extend your ETA if you wish to stay in the country for more than 30 days.
+Therefore, make sure that you do not overstay your Sri Lanka visa when visiting Sri Lanka, and remember to extend your e-Visa if you wish to stay in the country for more than 30 days.

 Related Articles

-- What happens if I exceed the e-Visa stay limit in Sri Lanka?
+- What Are the Main Religious Festivals in Sri Lanka?

 HOW CAN WE HELP?